 Liz has always surrounded herself with books.

 Children (and cats) interrupted her bibliographic career, and having given up library work Liz found herself doing more reading, and increasingly she found herself enjoying novels by writers like Trisha Ashley, Katie Fforde, Milly Johnson and Lucy Diamond.
 Inspired by their example, she started writing fiction and hasn’t stopped since.
-Her first novel, The Little Church by the Sea was published in 2017 with her second, The Manor on the Moors following in 2019.
-She also writes Disneyland-set romances as Elsa Simonetti.
+The Little Church by the Sea and The Manor on the Moors were published by Manatee Books.